rinasingh1/Excel_Vrinda_Store_Analysis_Report/README.md

 ## Objective :
 Vrinda store wants to create an annual sales report for 2022.
 So that, Vrinda can understand their customers and grow more sales in 2023.

-## steps which have taken to complete the project:
+## Steps which have taken to complete the project:

 1) data cleaning & processing :